SSDBM/2021/program.md

 <!-- [Panel](#panel) -->

 **Note:** The Slack channel links will only work once you have joined and are logged in to the SSDBM2020 workspace.
-The link to join the SSDBM2020 Slack workspace was sent to you after registration.
+The link to join the SSDBM2020 Slack workspace is available to registered participants.